voxpupuli/puppet-cvmfs/README.md

 * cvmfspartsize returns the size in megabytes of partition that contains the CVMFS_CACHE_BASE.

 ## Client Configuration
-To configure a cvmfs client to mount cvmfs repository or a domain a domain of cvmfs repositories use the following.
+To configure a cvmfs client to mount cvmfs repository with the default autofs.

 ```puppet
 class{"cvmfs":